-Management has assessed that no impairment losses are required to be recognized on non-financial assets both in 2023, 2022 and 2021.
+Management has assessed that no impairment losses are required to be recognized on non-financial assets in 2024, 2023 and 2022.

-(g) Fair Value Measurement for Investment Properties
+(f) Fair Value Measurement for Investment Properties

 Investment properties are measured using the cost model.
 The fair value disclosed in Note 8 was determined by an independent appraiser in coordination with the Company's management with respect to the determination of the inputs such as the size, age, and condition of the land and building, and the comparable prices in the corresponding property location.
 In estimating the fair value of these properties, management takes into account the market participant's ability to generate economic benefits by using the assets in their highest and best use.